 The following procedures can be found on the ZUS website:

 Information and services related to employment and HR management can be found in the Human Resources section of the catalogue of services on the website of the Polish Chamber of Commerce.

-The Institute for Private Enterprise and Democracy (IPED), which works with the Polish Chamber of Commerce, has prepared the 'Fair Play Employment' standard that is concerned with the management of human resources.
-The Institute promotes it to businesses, which contributes to a reduction in discrimination as the key problem on the job market.
-The application of the standard helps adapt businesses and employees to structural changes in the economy.
+The Institute for Private Enterprise and Democracy (IPED) cooperating with the Polish Chamber of Commerce has prepared the 'Fair Play Employment' standard that is concerned with the management of human resources.
+The Institute promotes the undertaking among businesses, which contributes to minimizing discrimination as the key problem on the job market.
+The application of the standard assists in adapting businesses and employees to structural changes in the economy.